tiborsimon/tiborsimon.github.io/_posts/2015-06-02-matlab-library-system.md

 {% gist tiborsimon/aa4f1fa04736459a6018 %}

-# Changing the name and version
+# Modifying the library properties

-If you want to modify your library's name and version, you can edit the `my_library/librarydata.txt` file according to your needs.
-The first row contains the library name and the second row contains the library version.
+There are three library properties you can edit in the `my_library/librarydata.txt` file indexed by the rows of the file:

+1. Library name
+2. Library version
+3. Message to the user after installation _(optional)_

+Further lines will be ignored.

 The default `librarydata.txt` file looks like this:

 {% gist tiborsimon/9a3c197ad4ade3347afa %}

-By modifying this file, the installer and uninstaller script will print the new name and version implicitly.
+These settings will produce the following output during installation.

 {% gist tiborsimon/bb6435be20fc9fa765d1 %}

 # Possible use case